-Cast your doubts aside.
-You absolutely can learn how to use LinkedIn to find a job.
+If you are looking for meaningful employment, you can put LinkedIn to work to find a job.
 But to do so you must be very careful.
 Social media can be a wonderfully efficient tool or a monumental waste of time.
 Here’s how to harness the power of LinkedIn to advance your career and/or find a job.

 1. Understand the Power – and the Danger

 According to the company itself*, the site has over 347,00,000 members.
 They get 187 million unique visits a month.
 56% are men and 44% are women.
 The top industries/users are: